MarcoPrieto2910/RuntimeCalculator/README.md

 * `Omax.Host` must not be empty.
 * `Omax.Port` must be between 1 and 65535.
 * `Omax.ReconnectDelaySeconds` must be greater than 0.
+* `Storage.LocalCsvPath` must not be empty.
-* `Storage.CsvPath` must not be empty.
+* `Storage.SharedCsvPath` must not be empty.
 * `Storage.LogPath` must not be empty.

+The application validates that the shared path is configured, but does **not** require the network share to be reachable during startup.

+This allows the collector to continue operating with local storage if the shared network drive is temporarily unavailable.

-If one or more configuration errors are detected, the application reports all detected errors and stops before attempting to connect to the OMAX endpoint.
+If configuration errors are detected, the application reports the errors and stops before attempting to connect to the OMAX endpoint.

+---

-## Running the Application
+# Running the Application

 For development and testing, the application can be run directly from the project directory: